Skip to main content

 Insurance outsourcing draws a hard line between licensed and non-licensed activities.
 Cross that line and the risk lands on the carrier or agency that contracted the work.
 Every CFG Trinidad insurance program is structured around that boundary from day one, and our insurance call center service page covers the licensing landscape in more depth.

-Licensed Activities (Quoted Separately)
+Licensed Activities (Stay In-House)

 TCPA Posture for Outbound Insurance Campaigns